skuid/sfdc-vcs-tutorial/README.md

 $ force login
 ```

 This will open a browser window where you can log into Salesforce.
+You'll want to log into the Salesforce org you wish to start version controlling.
 Once it's done you should see the following output:

 ```bash
 $ force login
 Logged in as 'ethanfrogers@sfdc-vcs.com' (API v37.0)
 ```

+*You'll also see the use of a command called `tree` throughout this tutorial.
+It's used to display a directory listing from the command line.
+If you wish to install it, you can install it with `brew install tree`.*

 ## Working with the Force CLI

-The Force CLI the tool that we'll use for interacting with Salesforce metadata.
-It allows us to "fetch" metadata out of Salesforce and store a representation of that on our filesystem.
+The Force CLI is the tool that we'll use for interacting with Salesforce metadata.
+It allows us to "fetch" metadata from Salesforce and store a representation of that on our filesystem.
+This is called the "at rest" state of your metadata.
 Once the data is on our filesystem, we can version control it (more on that later).

 One of the main files we care about when working with Salesforce metadata is `src/package.xml`.
 The `package.xml` file is important because it lists all of the metadata that we care about in the context of our project.
-If you look at the one in this tutorial, you'll notice that we are listing the `Case` and `Opportunity` objects.
+If you look at the one in this tutorial, you'll notice that we are listing the `Case` and `Opportunity` Standard Objects.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>